Pythonian/fakernaija/.github/ISSUE_TEMPLATE/feature_request.md

 **Documentation Update**
 Provide information about the type of update required for the documentation should this feature be implemented.

+**Resources (optional)**
+Provide optional links to external resources that may help provide data to this Provider/Mixin or Feature.

 **Environment (optional)**
 If relevant, please provide information about your environment: